 To acquire the API key for Cloudflare

 - Go to https://support.cloudflare.com/hc/en-us/articles/200167836-Where-do-I-find-my-Cloudflare-API-key- and follow the vendor instructions to access the key.

-- Copy the key value to your clipboard or a secure location.
+- Copy the key value to be entered in USM Anywhere.

 Enabling the AlienApp for Cloudflare API Connection

 After you have your Cloudflare API key value, you're ready to enable the AlienApp for Cloudflare in USM Anywhere.

 - In USM Anywhere, go to Data Sources > Integrations.